dandemereckis/osticket-installation/README.md

 <br />

 <p>
-We will down use Remote Desktop Connection to log into our virtual machine.
+We will then use Remote Desktop Connection to log into our virtual machine.
 </p>
 <p>
 <img src="https://i.imgur.com/lSLclNQ.jpg" height="80%" width="80%" alt="Remote Desktop Connection"/>